dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-deploy.md

     **Figure 6**: Deployment to PRE-PROD is successful.

-1. Notice how the stating slot's direct URL contains `-staging`:
+1. Notice how the staging slot's direct URL contains `-staging`:

     ![The staging slot running](./media/actions/deploy/deployed-to-staging.jpg)